publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schVIII/ptI/m__us_usc_t6_s485.md

         (2) __Information Sharing Council__

-            The term “Information Sharing Council” means the Information Systems Council established by Executive Order 13356, or any successor body designated by the President, and referred to under subsection (g) of this section.
+            The term “Information Sharing Council” means the Information Systems Council established by Executive Order 13356, or any successor body designated by the President, and referred to under subsection (g).

         (3) __Information sharing environment__